jcqvisser/Automatic-Modulation-Classification/README.md

 # Automatic-Modulation-Classification-ELEN4012
-Feature based automatic modulation classification with an Ettus USRP, using C++ and the UHD API
+Feature based automatic modulation classification with an Ettus USRP, using C++ and the UHD API.